-is a classical pianist, born in Hamilton but happily living now in Guelph.
+is a Classical pianist, born in Hamilton but living now in Guelph.
 He studied music at McMaster University, where he was awarded the McMaster Medal for the Creative and Performing Arts, and piano in Toronto with Boris Berlin.
 Ken was music critic for the Hamilton Spectator, manager for chamber music series and Ensemble Sir Ernest MacMillan, co-director of the Hamilton Kiwanis Music Festival, and a teacher at McMaster University, Sheridan College and Mohawk College.
-He developed classical piano music software for PG Music Inc., Victoria, and makes music and music text books for Frederick Harris Music Ltd. and the Royal Conservatory of Music in Toronto.
+He developed classical piano music software for PG Music Inc., Victoria, and engraves music for the Royal Conservatory of Music in Toronto.

 Ken has performed an impressive amount of string and piano chamber music, especially repertoire for violin & piano, cello & piano, and piano trio, quartet and quintet.
 He has also given many concerto performances with various orchestras, as well as solo piano recitals.

 He is the pianist for Guelph Youth Singers, Suzuki String School of Guelph, and Suzuki summer Institutes in Waterloo and Montreal, and has also been a piano adjudicator, private teacher and chamber music coach.
-Until recently, he was chair of the Guelph Youth Music Centre where, among other initiatives, among other initiatives, he led the creation of the Guelph Youth Symphony Orchestra and (after an absence) is part of the Steering Committee.
+He is on the board the Guelph Youth Music Centre (former chair) and now the Kiwanis Music Festival of Guelph.
 In 2008, he was the recipient of a City of Guelph Mayor’s Award.
-Ken is married to violinist wife, Paule Barsalou (director of the Suzuki String School of Guelph).
+Ken is married to violinist wife, Paule Barsalou (teacher and teacher trainer at the Suzuki String School of Guelph and Laurier).